Published 02. 12. 2020

 Researchers from the Department of Molecular Biology of Cancer IEM CAS, headed by Pavel Vodicka, MD, Ph.D., are the co-authors of two papers published in Nature Protocols.

-"Minimum Information for Reporting on the Comet Assay (MIRCA): recommendations for describing comet assay procedures and results" was published online on October 26, 2020, and the paper "An optimized comet-based in vitro DNA repair assay to assess base and nucleotide excision repair activity" was published online on November 16, 2020.
+The paper "Minimum Information for Reporting on the Comet Assay (MIRCA): recommendations for describing comet assay procedures and results" was published online on October 26, 2020, and the paper "An optimized comet-based in vitro DNA repair assay to assess base and nucleotide excision repair activity" was published online on November 16, 2020.

 These papers were crafted as part of a long-term international cooperation, which culminated in the 4-year project hCOMET - The comet assay as a human biomonitoring tool, which was completed in autumn 2020.
 The hCOMET project, led by prof. Andrew Collins was funded by the COST Association.
 The European Cooperation in Science and Technology (COST) is a pan-European intergovernmental framework that supports breakthrough scientific and technological developments leading to new concepts and products and thereby contributes to strengthening Europe’s research and innovation capacities.